ashes999/game-development-course/README.md

 ### Android Games
+- Integrate [Flurry Analytics](http://www.flurry.com/solutions/analytics) so you can track errors in your game.
+Place key events so you can monitor for potential problems (eg. level too difficult)
 - Read the Google Play requirements.
 Create at least:
     - Two high-resolution screenshots (eg. `1280x800`)
     - High-res app icon (512x512)